 A key for the module, which other modules can refer to.
 Must be unique within the manifest.
 Regex: |

-resource | string | Required if using custom UI or the latest version of UI Kit. | A reference to the static resources entry that your context menu app wants to display.
+resource | string | If using Custom UI or modern versions of UI Kit | The key of a static resources entry that your module will display.
 See resources for more details. |

-render | 'native' | Yes for UI Kit. | Indicates the module uses UI Kit. |
+render | 'native' | If using modern versions of UI Kit | Indicates the module uses UI Kit. |

-resolver | { function: string } or{ endpoint: string } | Yes | Set the Set the |
+resolver | { function: string } or{ endpoint: string } |

 title | string or i18n object | Yes |